JackRyan127/Technical_Test/README.md

 # Technical Test
-This project requires Maven to be installed, Installation instructions can be found at https://maven.apache.org/install.html
+This project requires Maven to be installed.
+Installation instructions can be found at https://maven.apache.org/install.html

 To build and run this project, run the command 'mvn package' in the root directory of the project.